Pylons/pyramid_cookbook/single_file_tasks/single_file_tasks.rst

     here = os.path.dirname(os.path.abspath(__file__))

-Finally, in a block that runs only when the file is executed, we'll configure the Pyramid application, establish rudimentary sessions, obtain the WSGI app, and serve it.
+Finally, in a block that runs only when the file is directly executed (i.e. not imported), we'll configure the Pyramid application, establish rudimentary sessions, obtain the WSGI app, and serve it.

 .. code-block:: python